StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 ### Relations

-It is possible that a relation references a source or target component that does not exist.
+It's possible that a relation references a source or target component that does not exist.
 Components are always processed before relations.
 If a component referenced by a relation is not present in the synchronization’s topology, the relation will not be created.
 When this happens, a warning is logged to the synchronization’s specific log file or the `stackstate-sync` pod.
 The component external ID and relation external ID are logged to help.

 ## Synchronization logs